junxit/us-congress-bills-115/metadata.md

 - 2017-03-08 — Introduced in Senate
 - 2017-03-08 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-03-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2017-05-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-44.
+- 2017-05-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-44.
+- 2017-05-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 57.